d-passaro/pySeifert/README.md

 ```
 help(function)
 ```
 will print some basic information and usage examples.
+Examples in the form of jupyter notebooks are also provided.

 ## Requirements